iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 one.
 They do so by leveraging the change of variables formula, defining a bijection from the simple distribution to the complex one.

-For most of the time, the standard definition of flows, achieving the notable results, was based on chaining several differentiable and invertible transformations.
+For most of the time, flows were based on chaining several differentiable and invertible transformations.
 However, these diffeomorphic transformations limit the flows in their complexity as such have to be simple.
 Furthermore, this leads to trade-off sampling speed and evaluation performance <d-cite key="papamakarios_normalizing_2019"></d-cite>.
 Their continuous couterpart, Continuous Normalizing Flows (CNFs) have been held back by limitations in their simulation-based maximum likelihood training <d-cite key="tong_improving_2023"></d-cite>.
+By utilizing Flow Matching, this limitation has been overcome and CNFs have been shown to be a powerful tool for density estimation.

+In the following sections, CNFs and Flow Matching are explained.
+Following the explanation, the empirical results of Flow Matching are presented.
+Finally, the application of Flow Matching in Simulation-based Inference is discussed, which shall highlight their wide applicability and consistent improvement.

 # Continuous Normalizing Flows